• Disease Overview

 Affected populations

-Infective endocarditis appears to be approximately twice as common in men as women.
+Infective endocarditis appears to be approximately twice as common in males than females.
 In the past, disease onset occurred at an average age of 35 years of age.
 However, with more patients having artificial heart valves and pacemakers, the average age at onset has increased to over 50 years.
 Infective endocarditis has an incidence rate of 3-10 cases in every 100,000 people.
-No race or ethnicity is more affected than others.
+No race or ethnicity is more affected than another.
 Prognosis of infective endocarditis remains poor despite advances in diagnosis and therapies.
 Mortality rates are approximately 25% even with the best therapies available.

 Infective endocarditis most commonly affects people who: